CDCgov/prime-reportstream/prime-router/examples/submission/README.md

 You can submit the simple_report_example.csv file, either locally or in staging.
 The submission response should return a nice example json response that has a smattering of both whole-report-level and individual-item-level warnings and also some interesting filters too.

-This example should not return any errors, because they prevent the report from gong further.
+This example should not return any errors, because they prevent the report from going further.

 ### How to generate the interesting json response